 What are the best and worst things about being a single mum?

 I didn’t plan to be a single mum, but it happened.
 You enter survival mode and you do what you have to do to get by.
-You start by doing what’s necessary just to get through the day; making sure the kids are okay, how they get to school and ensuring they are fed.
-Then step-by-step, you grow on your own and take every opportunity that comes your way.
-I have an incredible group of mums around my neighbourhood, through my kids’ sporting activities and local school that just “pick up” where I fail and remind me where my kids have to be, and even get them there.
+You start by doing what’s necessary just to get through the day: making sure the kids are OK, getting them to school and ensuring they are fed.
+Then, step-by-step, you grow on your own and take every opportunity that comes your way.
+I have an incredible group of mums around my neighbourhood who I met through my kids’ sporting activities and local school who just ‘pick up’ where I fail and remind me where my kids have to be, and even get them there.
 My kids actually have become a part of these families and it has enriched their lives.
-Slater says he is a “brother from another mother” and Madi is Kathryn’s second daughter.
+Slater says he is a ‘brother from another mother’ and Madi is Kathryn’s second daughter.
 Such support is necessary as a single parent.

 Your returned to work five years ago when your daughter started school.
 How did you find this after having time at home?

 In the first two years, going back to work took organisation, determination and perseverance.
 At some points I was so stressed I would break out into a rash all over my body or almost pass out with anxiety.
 I really had to prove to myself and my employer that I was capable of the juggle.
 I really wanted to quit in the first 12 months as it was incredibly hard and I really didn’t think I was any good at my job or that I was being a good mum.
 It was my family that pushed me through to keep going.

 Did you find it hard to re-enter the workforce?

 Yes, and I had to go back to further study and prove myself again and be prepared to learn and get up to speed with technology.
 It’s different from play dates and discussing children, so you have to get back in the groove.
 It’s hard but so worthwhile, and five years on I would be so depressed staying at home and not having my independence or such diverse interactions on a daily basis with people from all walks of life.

 What tips do you have for other single mamas?